mlpack/models/doc/tutorials/augmentation_tutorial.md

 #### Usage of Resize Transform.

 We use regex to parse the string and obtain desired width and desired height.
 If only a single number is found then desired width and desired height are set to the same number.

-An example for square output,
+An example for square output.

 ```cpp
 Augmentation augmentation({"resize : 8"});